 Key escrow and recovery practices shall be described in the CA'S CPS and when recovery involves both a CA and RA, also the RA'S RPS.
 Documents describing Key recovery practices shall be publicly posted.

-4.12.2 Session Key
+4.12.2 Session Key CAs that sup Encapsulation the documer and Recovery Policy Practices

-Encapsulation

-and Recovery

-Policy

-Practices